 Since 1975, CBO has produced nonpartisan analyses of budgetary and economic issues in support of the Congress.
 In 2017, CBO completed 740 formal cost estimates, 86 analytic reports and working papers, and many other products.

-CBO reports annually to the Congress on programs funded for the current fiscal year whose authorizations of appropriations have expired and on programs whose authorizations of appropriations will expire during the current fiscal year.
+CBO reports annually to the Congress on programs funded for the current fiscal year whose authorizations of appropriations have expired and on programs whose authorizations will expire during the current fiscal year.

 The federal budget deficit was $228 billion in the first quarter of fiscal year 2018, CBO estimates—$18 billion more than the one recorded during the same period last year.